Outlaws – Produced by Dave Alexander, music by Scott Buckley

-Mike Fink (1770?–1823?) – An excellent marksman, Fink soon gained a deadly reputation for demonstrating his shooting skills by shooting mugs of beer off people’s heads.
+Mike Fink (1770?–1823?) – An excellent marksman, Fink soon gained a deadly reputation for demonstrating his shooting skills by shooting beer mugs off people’s heads.

-Mildred Gillars – From 1942 to 1945, the voice of frustrated actress Mildred Gillars was beamed around the world from war-torn Europe.
+Mildred Gillars – From 1942 to 1945, the voice of frustrated actress Mildred Gillars was beamed worldwide from war-torn Europe.
 Dubbed “Axis Sally” by the Allies, Gillars would become one of the most reviled Americans of her time for her anti-Semitic rants as a German propagandist.

 H.H.
-Holmes – (Herman Webster Mudgett 1861-1896) – Better known by the name of Dr. Henry Howard Holmes or more commonly, H. H. Holmes, Mudgett was a prolific serial killer who operated in the late 19th century.
+Holmes – (Herman Webster Mudgett 1861-1896) – Better known by Dr. Henry Howard Holmes or, more commonly, H. H. Holmes, Mudgett was a prolific serial killer who operated in the late 19th century.
 Read More...

-James “Umbrella Jim” Miner – One of best known shell game men on the Mississippi River, James Miner was called “Umbrella Jim” for his habit of beginning his con game under an umbrella.
+James “Umbrella Jim” Miner – One of the best-known shell game men on the Mississippi River, James Miner was called “Umbrella Jim” for his habit of beginning his con game under an umbrella.